 - Obtained favorable resolution of statewide unfair business practices action brought by California Attorney General and criminal complaint brought by Santa Barbara District Attorney against largest owner/operator of nursing homes in the United States.

 - Successfully persuaded a California trial court upon being retained post-trial to reduce a $97 million punitive damages award against largest owner/operator of nursing homes in the United States to $3 million.

 - Won summary judgment against claims by ISP asserting $45 million in statutory damages pursuant to California Business and Professions Code arising out of allegedly falsified email header information.

 - Won summary judgment in favor of affiliate marketing networks against class action claims under Ohio Consumer Sales Practices Act based on alleged deceptive and unsolicited email messages.

 Mr. Rosen graduated from the Columbia University School of Law in 1987 and was designated a Harlan Fiske Stone Scholar in each of his three years at Columbia.
 Prior to law school, Mr. Rosen was graduated magna cum laude with honors from Dartmouth College in 1984.

 Mr. Rosen has been recognized in The Best Lawyers in America® and by many other prominent publications as a leading defense lawyer.
-He has also been recognized as one of California’s “Super Lawyers” for each of the past fourteen years.
+He has also been recognized as one of California’s “Super Lawyers” for each of the past eighteen years.
+In addition, he has been named among the Daily Journal’s “Top Professional Responsibility Lawyers in California.”
 Mr. Rosen served as Chairman of Gibson Dunn’s National Hiring Committee from 1999 to 2006.

 Click Here for Link to Mr. Rosen’s Law Firm Defense Profile